Dev-meet/Dev-meet/README.md

 Use this Dev-Meet repo to create your first Pull Request for Hacktoberfest 2023.

-Subscribe to newsletter to get new articles I write about technology and software development!
+Subscribe to the newsletter to get new articles I write about technology and software development!

 <p align="center">
   <a href="https://mailchi.mp/08eadf92daa2/neby3o8z79" target="_blank"> Join Email List </a>